 Are you looking for the warmth that flannel provides, but feel that a full flannel pajama set may prove too toasty?
 In that case, you'll want to look for a separate piece of flannel sleepwear, and flannel pajama pants may be your answer.
 As is the case with the pieces in a full flannel pajama set, flannel pajama pants are made with a heavier fabric and brushed on both sides.
 But in this instance, you'll be free to only wear the insulating fabric on your bottom half, where warmth may be needed most.
 Up top, you can keep it simple with a favorite T-shirt, or even a long sleeve Henley sleep top.

-A sleep set made from fleece will provide the same level of insulation and comfort you know and love from your fleece sweaters. and outerwear Better yet, many long sleeve fleece pajama sets are brushed for extra softness and made antistatic to prevent static shocks that may otherwise interrupt a good night's sleep.
+A sleep set made from fleece will provide the same level of insulation and comfort you know and love from your fleece sweaters. and fleece jackets and other womens fleece items.
+Better yet, many long sleeve fleece pajama sets are brushed for extra softness and made antistatic to prevent static shocks that may otherwise interrupt a good night's sleep.
 To obtain the highest level of warmth possible, opt for a set that includes long sleeves.

 You can think of knit jersey sleep pants as a more versatile, yet still warming, alternative to flannel pajama pants.
 A pair of knit jersey sleep pants made from a cotton blend will still provide warmth, but won't prove as toasty as a pair of pajama pants made from flannel.
 They can also be easily worn as loungewear in the hours before you get ready for bed.
 To make your own sleep set, you can pair them with a long sleeve henley sleep top.